JackChance/5e_ships/roles.md

   * Load

     Every component has a number of 'load' actions that must be taken in order to be ready to fire.
-The crew member taking this action reduces the 'load actions required' count by 1, and for every 10 rolled on a Athletics(str) or Siege Weapon(str) check they will reduce the number of load actions pending by an additional 1.
+The crew member taking this action reduces the 'load actions required' count by 1, and for every 15 rolled on a Athletics(str) or Siege Weapon(str) check they will reduce the number of load actions pending by an additional 1.
+Being in a dedicated weapon's bay reduces the DC by 5.

-    _The Brazen Hawk has a stone thrower requiring 4 load actions between shots.
+    _The Brazen Hawk has a stone thrower requiring 4 load actions between shots, and is mounted in a weapon's bay.
 Jester declares his intent to load and rolls a 14 on his athletics, bringing the number down to 2 more actions.
 Krin also loads but only rolls a 4, bringing the load count to 1.
 On the next turn Jester rolls a 23, which would reduce the load action count by 3 but only 1 was needed!
 The weapon is ready to fire and the 2 extra 'loads' have no effect, poor Jester_

   * Aim

-    For most devices aiming requires more than simply pivotting your arms; the large and heavy nature of seige weapons typically requires levers and gears to properly aim them.
+    For most devices aiming requires more than simply pivotting your waist; the large and heavy nature of seige weapons typically requires levers and gears to properly aim them.
 For every 5 that the crew member rolls on a Perception(wisdom), Siege Weapons(wisdom) or Siege weapons(intellegence) check they can increase the effective size of one compartment by 1 for the purposes of thier next shot, making it more likely they will hit thier designated compartment.
 They may spread these increases among multiple compartments.
 If the weapon is aimed again before firing any previous aiming results are lost.

     _Krin aims the stone thrower at the poor merchant vessel, rolling a 17 on his Perception score.
 He decides to target the Deck component, hoping to damage the sail or mast, and increases its effective size from 2 to 5.
 Since the merchant vessel only has a size 4 cargo hold and size 2 (now effectively 5) deck whoever fires the stone thrower will have a 5/9 chance of hitting the deck instead of 2/6.
 Good work Krin!_